Community participation in decision-making should be an ongoing process, and participants should be free of the fear of retribution.

 The Australian Greens want:

-- To oppose restrictions on advocacy, activism or campaigning for any charities and not-for-profit groups, including those in receipt of government funding, while introducing limits to the deployment of campaign funds from corporations that undermine our democratic processes.
+4. To support advocacy, activism or campaigning for any charities and not-for-profit groups, including those in receipt of government funding, while introducing limits to the deployment of campaign funds from corporations that undermine our democratic processes.

-- To ensure funding for programs and services delivered by charities or not-for-profit organisations are indexed and funding remains adequate and fit for purpose.
+8. To ensure funding for programs and services delivered by charities or not-for-profit organisations is indexed appropriately and funding remains adequate and fit for purpose.